 Chase Sapphire Preferred® Card

-The Chase Sapphire Preferred® Card is already a sure choice for starter travel rewards, but it also grants cardholders a high credit limit.
-It’s a Visa Signature-branded card, so the minimum credit limit starts around $5,000 — but the higher your income and credit score, the higher your credit limit should be.
+The Chase Sapphire Preferred® Card is high limit credit card that also wins lots of accolades for its premier rewards program.
+The minimum credit limit starts around $5,000, but the higher your income and credit score, the higher your limit will be.

 It’s also easy to justify paying the $95 annual fee after reviewing the long list of benefits that come with this popular travel credit card:

 • Sign-up bonus: Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $750 toward travel when redeemed through Chase Ultimate Rewards®.
+That's $750 when you redeem through Chase Travel℠.

-• Great rewards rate: Earn 5x points on travel booked through Chase Ultimate Rewards®, 3x points on dining, online grocery store purchases, and select streaming services, 2x points on all other travel, and 1x point on everything else.
+• Great rewards rate: Earn 5x points on travel booked through Chase Travel℠, 3x points on dining, online grocery store purchases, and select streaming services, 2x points on all other travel, and 1x point on everything else.

-• Up to $50 annual hotel credit: For hotel reservations made through Chase Ultimate Rewards®, you’ll receive a statement credit of up to $50.
+• Up to $50 annual hotel credit: For hotel reservations made through Chase Travel℠, you’ll receive a statement credit of up to $50.

-• Other benefits: No foreign transaction fees, trip cancellation and interruption insurance, primary rental car insurance, baggage delay insurance, trip delay reimbursement, and more.
+• Other benefits: No foreign transaction fee, trip cancellation and interruption insurance, primary rental car insurance, baggage delay insurance, trip delay reimbursement, and more.

 Your purchases are also covered with purchase protection and extended warranty benefits thanks to the Visa Signature program, making this an all-around great pick for a credit card with a high limit.